astheeggeggs/BRaVa_curation/README.md

 Run as above, but filtering to the set of SNPs present in both the WES/WGS and 1000G data first.

 ## Step 6: Sex imputation
-This step should be run separately for each superpopulation (MAF differences across superpopulations can throw off the $F$ statistic).
+This step should be run separately for each superpopulation (MAF differences across superpopulations can throw off the _F_ statistic).

-There are two options - if genotype data is available, or if it isn't.
-But the code is the same, just applied to either LD-pruned genotyping or sequencing data.
+There are two options: if genotype data is available, or if it isn't.
+The code is the same, just applied to either LD-pruned genotyping (output of `04_prune_genotyped_snps.sh`) or LD pruned sequencing data after filtering to high quality variants (output of `04_1_prune_sequencing_snps.sh`).

-To do this we read in the pruned sex chromosome data, and determine the F-statistic for samples using the X chromosome, and check the number of non-missing allele counts on the Y.
+To do this we read in the pruned sex chromosome data, and determine the _F_-statistic for samples using the X chromosome, and check the number of non-missing allele counts on the Y.

+print("Inputs:")
+print('MT_HARDCALLS; input hard calls matrix table: ', MT_HARDCALLS)
+print('INITIAL_SAMPLES; set of initial samples output from 03_01_initial_sample_qc_filter.r: ', INITIAL_SAMPLES)
+print('PRUNED_CHRX_VARIANTS; set of LD-pruned high-quality variants on the X: ', PRUNED_CHRX_VARIANTS) print('PHENOTYPES_TABLE; a collection of sample annotations, which includes self-assigned sex or gender: ', PHENOTYPES_TABLE)

+print("Outputs:")
+print('IMPUTESEX_TABLE; output .tsv file to plot imputed sex information : ', IMPUTESEX_TABLE)
+print('IMPUTESEX_FILE; output .tsv file to use to count mismatches at this step for a summary table: ', IMPUTESEX_FILE) print('Y_NCALLED; output .tsv file of calls on the Y: ', Y_NCALLED)

 Plot the output of `06_impute_sex.py`.
-We plot the distribution of the F-statistic on the X, and define a cutoff for sex labelling.
-We also plot the X F-statistic against the number of reads on the Y chromosome.
+We plot the distribution of the _F_-statistic on the X, and define a cutoff for sex labelling.
+We also plot the X _F_-statistic against the number of reads on the Y chromosome.
 After adding genetically defined sex, we compare to the self assigned sex in the phenotype file and remove mismatches.

+parser <- ArgumentParser()
+parser$add_argument("--impute_sex_table", required=TRUE, help="Path to IMPUTESEX_TABLE from 06_0_impute_sex.py")
+parser$add_argument("--y_ncalled", required=TRUE, help="Path to Y_NCALLED from 06_0_impute_sex.py")
+parser$add_argument("--sexcheck_list", required=TRUE, help="Path to output file containing sex swaps")
+args <- parser$parse_args()

+IMPUTESEX_FILE <- args$impute_sex_table
+Y_NCALLED_FILE <- args$y_ncalled
+SEXCHECK_LIST <- args$sexcheck_list

 ## Step 7: Determine related samples

 If you have a single homogeneous population, you can use IBD estimation with the following script:
 `07_0_ibd.py`

+print("Inputs:")
+print('MT_HARDCALLS; input hard calls matrix table: ', MT_HARDCALLS)
+print('INITIAL_SAMPLES; set of initial samples output from 03_01_initial_sample_qc_filter.r: ', INITIAL_SAMPLES)
+print('PRUNED_VARIANTS; set of LD-pruned high-quality variants in the autosomes: ', PRUNED_VARIANTS)

+print("Outputs:")
+print('IBD_OUTPUT; output .tsv file with IBD information for plotting: ', IBD_OUTPUT)

 If you have multiple superpopulations, you should use PC-relate to identify related samples with the following script:
 `07_0_pc_relate.py`

+print("Inputs:")
+print('MT_HARDCALLS; input hard calls matrix table: ', MT_HARDCALLS)
+print('INITIAL_SAMPLES; set of initial samples output from 03_01_initial_sample_qc_filter.r: ', INITIAL_SAMPLES)
+print('PRUNED_VARIANTS; set of LD-pruned high-quality variants in the autosomes: ', PRUNED_VARIANTS)

+print("Outputs:")
+print('PC_RELATE_OUTPUT; output .tsv file with pc-relate information for plotting: ', PC_RELATE_OUTPUT)

+I still have a few steps to include.

+final_variant_qc
+final_sample_qc
+creation of a final set of PCs to include in association analyses create and check a finalised curated matrix table spit out a vcf, plink, or bgen file from the matrixtable for downstream analyses that have input format requirements